Melinysh/Chkmail/README.md

 #Chkmail
 ## A commandline email client written in Golang.

 Chkmail allows you to check your email from the comfort of your terminal.
 Chkmail currently supports Gmail accounts.
-Chkmail was written by Stephen Melinyshyn.
+Please note that one project file, `setup.go`, is currently being excluded from this repo because it contains sensitive OAuth info.
+Chkmail is currently under development and is written by Stephen Melinyshyn.

 ## Usage
 `$ chkmail -email stephen.melinyshyn@gmail.com`